IyesGames/minewars/doc/src/gameplay/territory.md

 ### Cities

 To capture a city, the player must surround the city, by capturing every land tile adjacent to the city's tile.
+The player must then hold all adjacent tiles for a duration of **5.0 sec**.

-The city remains owned by the player until another player does the same (captures every adjacent land tile).
+The city remains owned by the player until another player does the same (captures every adjacent land tile and maintains ownership for duration).

 See the **Economy** section for further implications of capturing cities.